Ronan1879/kraichnan_turbulence/README.md

 Runs simulation.
 In parameters.py, there is a boolean parameter called "correct_simulation" that will determine if the user wants to apply machine learning correction to the simulation.

-# update_forcing.py
+# ml_forcing.py

-Computes the correction predicted by a trained machine learning model and returns value to simulation.py
+Computes the correction predicted by a trained machine learning model and returns the updated forcing to low_res_simulation.py

+# leith_forcing.py

+Computes the correction predicted by the Leith model and returns the updated forcing to low_res_simulation.py

+# smagorinsky_forcing.py

+Computes the correction predicted by the Smagorinsky model and returns the updated forcing to low_res_simulation.py

+# train_unet_leith.py

+Trains the neural network in predicting the Leith model instead of the subgrid stress tensor